dotnet/winforms/Documentation/getting-started.md

-# Dogfooding WinForms for .NET Core
+# Getting started with WinForms for .NET Core

 ## Installation